timruffles/js-todos/README.md

 ### jsTodos.types

 Add functions to this array that take a comment and return an todo if found.
-An todo contains the same fields (`value`, `loc` etc) with an added `type` field - by default `'TODO'` and `'FIXME'`, but add your own.
+A todo contains the same fields (`value`, `loc` etc) with an added `type` field - by default `'TODO'` and `'FIXME'`, but add your own.

 Example: